wp-plugins/simple-instagram/README.txt

 == Changelog ==

+= 1.1.1 =
+* Fixes: Forces tag feeds to respect the limit provided

+= 1.1.0 =
+* Adds: Ability to specify a user or tag in the feed shortcode and widget
+* Adds: Tag widget
+* Adds: Tool on settings page to search for User ID by username for use in the shortcodes and widgets
+* Fixes: Authorization link opens in a new window; settings page will automatically check for authorization and update once authorized.

+= 1.0.3 =
+* Fixes iframe closing tag bug

 = 1.0.2 =
 * Temporary fix to make authorization link open in new window to avoid 302 redirect from Instagram
 * Fix deactivation error